What are the pros and cons of a 4-day week?

 Friday is a Catch-Up Day

 Friday is being used as a discussion and catch-up day.
-If a history reading is taking a little longer or science was skipped in favor of an fabulous field trip, we’re able to finish the week on Friday.
+If a history reading is taking a little longer or science was skipped in favor of a fabulous field trip, we’re able to finish the week on Friday.

 Monday we’re caught up and ready for the new week!

-The kids looked at the new schedule and realized they can have a 3-day week-end every single week.
+The kids looked at the new schedule and realized they can have a 3-day weekend every single week.
 As long as they don’t fall behind.
-As a result I’m not hunting down my kids at the beginning of the school day.
+As a result, I’m not hunting down my kids at the beginning of the school day.